By KENDRA HURLEY

 On the day Swearing and Colon visited Acorn Tree, they made a detour for an emergency meeting regarding one of WHEDco’s longtime family providers who, when asked for her telephone number, kept strangely saying her name instead, becoming increasingly angry each time the question was repeated.
 They feared she was mentally “slipping away” and decided to remove the EarlyLearn children from her home and report their concerns to the Department of Health.

 Each EarlyLearn network determines when and how to sever a provider’s contract.
 At WHEDco, if safety is not an issue and a provider is willing to work toward improvement, they will generally err on the side of helping the provider.
-WHEDco has removed EarlyLearn children from six of the 50 home-based programs they started out with.
+WHEDco has removed EarlyLearn children from six of the 50 home-based programs they've worked with.
 Most contracts they terminated because the providers were unwilling to do the work needed to improve.

 Raya Uddin at Acorn Day Care has always appeared, if anything, eager to please and eager to improve.
 “She yeses you to death and smiles,” says Swearing.